 Tell It the Way They Tell It

 At Samtalekøkken, we invited art experts to live-review the performances.
 Jette’s presentation was live-reviewed by Mette Garfield of Teater 1.
-Hear her speak Danish in the video below.
+Hear Mette speak Danish in the video below.

 In January 2012, she performed “Songbook” on the stage of the beautiful former court theatre in castle Christiansborg, today part of the Danish Theatre Museum.
-Jette calmly walk up and down the front of the stage, in front of the red velvet curtain.
-She reads from a text she wrote, containing associations of the childhood memory of climbing a mountain with her father.
-Other performers remain hidden in the seats and boxes of the theatre, and slowly, one by one, begin to ring small bells, until Jette’s voice is accopanied by a cluster of high, metallic sounds, creating a magical, fairy tale atmosphere in the ancient theatre.
+Jette calmly walks up and down the front of the stage, in front of the red velvet curtain.
+She reads a text based on associations on her own childhood memory of climbing a mountain with her father.
+Other performers remain hidden in the seats and boxes of the theatre, where they slowly, one by one, begin to ring small bells, until Jette’s voice is accopanied by a cluster of high, metallic sounds, creating a magical, fairy tale atmosphere in the ancient theatre.

 About the Artist

 Jette Hye Jin Mortensen is a visual artist.
-Born 1980 in South Korea and grew up in Denmark.
-She is a MFA graduate from the Royal Danish Academy of Fine Arts in 2010 and received a 3-year work stipend from the Danish Arts Foundation in 2015.
+Born 1980 in South Korea, she grew up in Denmark.
+She is a MFA graduate from the Royal Danish Academy of Fine Arts in 2010 and received a 3-year working stipend from the Danish Arts Foundation in 2015.